phpearth/conduct/conduct.md

 code as their content will be removed from the timeline of the group.
 Comments with large source code as their content will be removed from the content stream.
-Duplicate topics are not encouraged as they fill the group timeline and hinder the visibility of other Topics.
+Duplicate topics are not encouraged as they fill the group timeline and hinder the visibility of other topics.
 Duplicates will be removed from the group timeline.

 There is no place for low-quality content.
 Low-quality content include topics